ngless-toolkit/ngless/NGLess/README.md

 ### GHG Extensions

-Ngless is not against relying on GHC extensions.
+NGLess is not against relying on GHC extensions.
 The following extensions are turned on globally (ordered by how important they are):

  - OverloadedStrings